Fertilizing Pasture in the Fall

 Nitrogen recommendations will also come from your soil testing.
 These are based on estimated release of nitrogen from organic matter, prior year fertilization history, nutrient and manure management.
 "Mixed grass/legume stands usually require less applied nitrogen as the legume's nitrogen fixing nodules continually release nitrogen into the soil as these nodules slough-off and decay throughout the year," explains Sechler.
 "A pasture mixture with 40% or more legumes may meet most its annual nitrogen needs through legume companions of white and red clovers."

 The time spent fertilizing your pastures this fall will result in quicker, more vigorous pasture growth next spring.
 Are you ready to plan your fall fertilization strategy?
-To speak to one of our agronomists or livestock specialists in your area find your local Southern States store, or contact Customer Service at 1 (866) 372-8272 anytime Mon. - Fri., 8:00 AM to 5:00 PM EST.
+To speak to one of our agronomists or livestock specialists in your area find your local Southern States store.